Owning your organisational shadow

 Among many others, one issue we identified was competitive behaviour.
 Leaders would discuss things in meetings, challenges would be raised and solutions discussed.
 If a certain team member’s ideas were not chosen as a solution, he or she would say intelligent but passive-aggressive things along the lines of, ‘Okay, I fully support the team’s decision and direction, but I just want to say for the record, that if it doesn’t work, it will be because my idea wasn’t chosen.’

-Next, we looked at the fears, attachments and assumptions held collectively by the group.
+There were many others, but we will spare you the details.
+Once that was done, we also looked at the fears, attachments and assumptions held collectively by the group.
 The number one fear was being outshone by others and becoming invisible, thereby missing out on career opportunities.
+Just having that spoken out loud by members in the group was an important moment for shadow transformation.
 The assumption included that only those who won at all costs would be successful in the long term.
 This resulted in all the attachment-to-winning, outshining, passive-aggressive behaviour.

-The resolution for this client’s organisational shadow was multilayered and took us three years to complete.
-The work included:
+We completed a multilayered resolution for this client’s organisational shadow, which took us three years to accomplish.
+The work included, among other things: